-- Consider any inconsistencies and look for gaps in employment and reasons given for them. - Explore all potential concerns.
+- Consider any inconsistencies and look for gaps in employment and reasons given for them. - Explore all potential concerns, including conducting digital screening using the applicants full name and any previous names indicated on their application form as the search terms.